LorisSigrist/t18s/src/toolkit/README.md

 ## Structure
 - `index.js` - The main entry point for the toolkit.
 It's it's own vite-plugin.
 - `runtime/*` - Files that can be imported from the browser using the prefix `virtual:t18s-toolkit:/filename`
+- `runtime/index.js` - The entry point that will run in the browser during dev.